keejelo/Javascript/getElement/README.md

 var x = getEl('#myId p.myClass');

-// .. there might be times when you need to do it the former way
+// .. there might be times when it's more practical to do it the former way

 </pre>